async-aws/aws/docs/authentication/environment.md

 # Using Credentials from Environment Variables

-AsyncAWS recognize Env variables that are used by most official AWS tools and SDK.
+AsyncAws recognize Env variables that are used by most official AWS tools and SDK.

 ```shell
 # The access key for your AWS account.